Plan a Visit

 The most important things you need to know if you are planning to visit us!

-1. We offer two services each Sunday morning, and one service on Monday nights, with a variety of styles to choose from.
-Visit our “Services” page for more information.
+1. We offer two identical services each Sunday morning, and one service on Monday nights, Visit our “Services” page for more information.

 2. Dress casually for all three services – there are no dress codes here.